prathyusha-ch/Image-processing/README.md

 Output:
 ![image](https://user-images.githubusercontent.com/72489647/104427696-6cfd4800-5538-11eb-9bda-405c09955a56.png)
 ![image](https://user-images.githubusercontent.com/72489647/104428096-e432dc00-5538-11eb-99a8-1267a228eefe.png)
-2.Develop a program to perform linear transformation of an image.
-Scaling:It is the process of resizing a digital image.We can perform scaling on an image using resize() method. import cv2 import numpy as np
+2.Develop a program to perform linear transformations on an image:Scaling and Rotation Scaling:It is the process of resizing a digital image.We can perform scaling on an image using resize() method. import cv2 import numpy as np